Learning

 The Hardware Renaissance: Surprisingly, I’ve rediscovered a love for hardware through Raspberry Pi.
 Although electronics bored me in high school, I now find joy in building “useless but fun” home automations.

-satisfying, personal joy. -Road Map: Some escalation rules, Better management of warning
+- Road Map: Some escalation rules, Better management of warning (“after XX time”, etc. …)

 - torchvison: ★☆☆☆☆ -> facenet-pytorch: ★★★★☆